Have you ever been shown, by one of those fantastic ‘go the extra mile’ art historians at an exhibit, how to observe a painting?

 In this fantastic ‘woman’s week’ of mine, that bastard week of hot water bottles, popping paracetamol like tic-tacs and avoiding my favourite jeans, I’ve been a bit more emotional.
 As is to be RUDDY expected.
 Woe.

-This is what I’ve been doing in my whirring little brain…I come back from a morning spent with T and the dog and I go through a similar process that described in the art gallery.
+This is what I’ve been doing in my whirring little brain…I come back from a morning spent with him and I go through a similar process that described in the art gallery.
 Yay for metaphors.

 I get completely absorbed in the bright, shiny ‘realness’ of the moment.
 The easy conversation, hearing how he is, telling him how I’m getting on, laughing, flirting a little and finding every accidental touch exhilarating.